UPchieve/subway/README.md

   DROP COLUMN legacy_city_name;
 ```

-Test that the rollback script actually works by running `npm run db:schema-down`.
+Test that the rollback script actually works by running `pnpm run db:schema-down`.
 Note that a `seeds-down` script does not exist because writing reversible seed migrations is often mroe trouble than it's worth.

 Notes:

-- If the database/schema end up in an irrecoverable state, you can drop everything with `npm run db:reset-seeds` to get the database to a fresh state (alternatively destroy and rebuild the container)
+- If the database/schema end up in an irrecoverable state, you can drop everything with `pnpm run db:reset-seeds` to get the database to a fresh state (alternatively destroy and rebuild the container)
-- After verifying the migrations are good dump the schema and data for the next developer with `npm run db:dump`
+- After verifying the migrations are good dump the schema and data for the next developer with `pnpm run db:dump`
 - Everything in `db_init` is programmatically generated and can be ignored in diff examinations
 - `dbmate` keeps track of migrations that have been run in the `schema_migrations` table.
 This ensures that migrations are only ever run once.
 - When writing migrations do not use `IF EXISTS` and `IF NOT EXISTS` checks, we want incorrect migrations explicitly fail.
 For example: running a migration that tries to create another `users` table should fail.
 With `IF EXISTS` it instead will run but silently do nothing.